-Module Status Code error id es the Error identification code when an error has been detected.
-The entified is the first error encountered.
-The error condition must be before other errors will be reported.
-Error Code Description 0010 Encoder Position Offset out of range (ABS Encoder Function only) xx11 ON Preset xx is out of range xx12 OFF Preset xx is out of range 0015 Home Position out of range (AQUADB Function only) 0016 Preload Position out of range (AQUADB Function only) 001E AQUADB Input Quadrature error (AQUADB Function only) 001C Internal Home Command Sequence State Machine Error (AQUADB function only) 001D Absolute Encoder Input Error (ABS Encoder Function Only) Counts per Timebase Indicates the number of input counts received in the last time interval define the Timebase configuration parameter.
-With the default Timebase (1000 m this indicates counts per second.
+0015 Home Position out of range (AQUADB Function only) 0016 Preload Position out of range (AQUADB Function only) 001E AQUADB Input Quadrature error (AQUADB Function only) 001C Internal Home Command Sequence State Machine Error (AQUADB function only) 001D Absolute Encoder Input Error (ABS Encoder Function Only) Counts per Timebase Indicates the number of input counts received in the last time interval defined by the Timebase configuration parameter.
+With the default Timebase (1000 ms), this indicates counts per second.
 Gray Code Encoder Data Indicates the Gray code value presently being received by Module inputs from the Encoder parallel outputs (ABS Encoder only) Binary Data The binary equivalent of the Gray code value being received by Module inputs from the Encoder parallel outputs, or the input counter Binary count value for the AQUADB selection.
 Total Counts The total input counts received by Module.
 This total counts register can be initialized (preloaded) by a %AQ data command from the CPU.
 It is initialized to 0 at power-up.
 For AQUADB operation, it is also initialized to 0 at the Home position marker.
 In AQUADB mode, the Preload Input does not affect Total Counts.
 Strobe Data 1-4 The captured input binary data value recorded when the strobe input occurred.
 Inputs 9-12 correspond to Strobe inputs 1-4, respectively.
 Either input edge may be configured to trigger the strobe data capture.
 Start/Stop Timer 1 Data (ms) The time (in ms) between the input edges of Input 10 (default) or the input edges of Inputs 9-10 depending upon the configuration.
 To start the capture of this timing data, the strobe latch for Input 10 must be cleared, and if the strobe 2 enable configuration is RCOMP-6, the output range comparator 6 must be on when the Input 10 strobe occurs.
 If Input 9 is used to stop the time measurement and the strobe 1 enable configuration is RCOMP-5, output range comparator 5 must be on (when strobe input occurs) before the timing will stop.
-Start/Stop Timer 2 Data (ms) The time (in ms) between the input edges of Input 12 (default) or the input edges of Inputs 11-12 depending upon the configuration.
-To start the capture of this timing data the strobe latch for Input 12 must be cleared, and if the strobe 4 enable configuration is RCOMP-8, output range comparator 8 must be on when the Input 12 strobe occurs.
-If Input 11 is used to stop the time measurement and the strobe 3 enable configuration is RCOMP-7, output range comparator 7 must be on (when strobe input occurs) before the timing will stop.
-Range Comparator 17-32 status (16 bits) Indicates the ON/OFF state for range comparator outputs 17-32 based solely on the ON and OFF presets defined for each output.
+Start/Stop Timer 2 Data (ms) edges of this timenable of the Input If Input configu me (in ms) between the input edges of Input 12 (default) or the input of Inputs 11-12 depending upon the configuration.
+To start the capture of ming data the strobe latch for Input 12 must be cleared, and if the strobe 4 e configuration is RCOMP-8, output range comparator 8 must be on when put 12 strobe occurs.
+It 11 is used to stop the time measurement and the strobe 3 enable guration is RCOMP-7, output range comparator 7 must be on (when strobe occurs) before the timing will stop.

+Range Comparator Indicates the ON/OFF state for range comparator outputs 17-32 based solely on 17-32 status the ON and OFF presets defined for each output.
+(16 bits)